-He also built adobe cabins for his many farmworkers, one of the first flour mills in Colorado, granaries, storehouses, and one of the first schoolhouses, which served his children and those of his workers.
-His land stretched for miles along the Huerfano River, and by 1861 he had built irrigation ditches bringing 600 acres into cultivation and built corrals for sheep and cattle which grazed on the uplands.
+He also built adobe cabins for his many farmworkers, one of the first flour mills in Colorado, granaries, storehouses, and one of the first schoolhouses that served his children and his workers.
+His land stretched for miles along the Huerfano River, and by 1861 he had built irrigation ditches bringing 600 acres into cultivation, and built corrals for sheep and cattle, which grazed on the uplands.
 Corn, potatoes, beans, oats, cotton, melons, and tobacco were cultivated.
-Eventually, his ranch also boasted an adobe trading post, blacksmith shop, and a post office, in which Joseph Doyle would serve as the first postmaster.
+Eventually, his ranch also boasted an adobe trading post, blacksmith shop, and a post office where Joseph Doyle would serve as the first postmaster.

 At the same time, Doyle began importing goods from the east, and along with his own agricultural products and those of neighboring farms, he opened up stores in Auraria (later a part of Denver), Canon City, Tarryall, Colorado City (now Colorado Springs), and Pueblo.

-At some point, George Simpson also claimed land in the same area and built a house near Charles Autobees‘ ranch.
+At some point, George Simpson claimed land in the same area and built a house near Charles Autobees‘ ranch.
 After Colorado officially became a territory on February 28, 1861, the small settlement that had grown up around Autobees’ Ranch became the county seat of the newly formed Huerfano County.
-The first election of officers occurred on December 2, 1861, at which time Charles Autobees and Joseph Doyle were made county commissioners, and George Simpson became the county clerk and recorder.
+The first election of officers occurred on December 2, 1861, when Charles Autobees and Joseph Doyle were made county commissioners, and George Simpson became the county clerk and recorder.

-In 1874 the Doyle children sold the ranch, with the stipulation that the Mexican village that grew up around the ranch be allowed to remain as long as their grandmother, Teresita Sandoval Suaso Alexander, lived there.
+In 1874 the Doyle children sold the ranch, stipulating that the Mexican village that grew up around the ranch be allowed to remain as long as their grandmother, Teresita Sandoval Suaso Alexander, lived there.
 She died in 1894 and was buried in the Doyle Cemetery.